samsquire/dream-programming-language/README.md

 * a language that abstracts implementation details away from architectural details and allows the architecture to be independently transformed over time without breaking implementations
 * a language that allows easy migration of data structures over time
 * a language that allows the construction of super reliable, robust programs
-* a language that doesn't cause sprawl of low signal files, symbols
+* a language that doesn't cause sprawl of low signal files, symbols - files that do very little
 * a language that densely packs meaning, without boilerplate but without too many complicated features
 * a language that represents collections of observable behaviours as a first class citizen
 * a language that allows existing behaviours to be customised